codatio/codat-docs/docs/using-the-api/errors.md

 When an API request causes an account limit to be exceeded, you'll receive a 402 response code.
 The response body indicates which account limit was exceeded.

-### 50-company limit
+### Company limit

-Error response from [POST /companies](/platform-api#/operations/create-company) when you have exceeded the 50-company limit that applies to the Free trial.
+Error response from [POST /companies](/platform-api#/operations/create-company) when you have exceeded the company limit that applies to the Free trial (10 companies) or test accounts (50 companies).

 For example: